 - Sales Representative

 Description: This position requires excellent communication and customer service skills.
 You will be selling food items such as bread, milk, eggs, cheese, meats, produce, snacks, frozen foods, etc. to customers.
-You must have a strong desire to sell and provide excellent customer service.
+Sales representatives must have a strong desire to sell and provide excellent customer service.

 Salary range: $10-$12/hour.